openedx/edx-platform/openedx/core/djangoapps/oauth_dispatch/docs/decisions/0007-include-organizations-in-tokens.rst

   Applications, we can eventually eliminate Restricted Applications altogether.

-* By including the organization value in the token, any relying party that receives the token (including a microservice) will be able to enforce the scopes as limited to the organization.
+* By including the organization value and its type in the token, any relying party that receives the token (including a microservice) will be able to enforce the scopes as limited to the organization.

-* Including the organization limitation types in the scope allows for a secure path forward to introduce new types of limitations in the future.
-It also makes it clearer to API endpoints what needs to be enforced.
+* Having a separate field for *filters* introduces a clear boundary for separation of concerns of what is enforced at each layer:

+  * **API endpoint** declares the *required scopes*.
+  * The base **Django Permission** class enforces *required scopes*.
+  * **API gateway** (in the future) may additionally enforce *required scopes*.
+  * **API endpoint** enforces the *required filters*.

+* When a new filter type is introduced in the future, we will have to make sure there are no security issues introduced where old endpoints that are not aware of the new filter do not enforce it.
+Possible ways of doing so are:

+  * Endpoints that are highly security sensitive should reject any token that includes an unrecognized filter.

+  * Multi-phase rollout with a major version update of tokens once all microservices and relevant endpoints have updated to recognize the new filter.
+Tokens with the new filter would be issued only after all relevant endpoints have been updated.

+* Alternatively, we could have embedded the filter-type within the *scopes* field of the token.
+This would support a more secure path forward since old endpoints would automatically reject new filter-types in scopes that they don't recognize.
+For example:

+    "grades:read:content_org"

+  Additionally, this alternative would allow tokens to specify different filters for different scopes.

+  However, this alternative was rejected since it added unnecessary confusion in understanding and parsing scope values.
+Additionally keeping filters independent allows them to evolve and grow (more complex) over time without trying to coerce their values within scope expressions.

 References
 ----------